 As plain as it gets, this pyramid-like bean bag chair design is a fully-functional semi-fixture.

-Most bean bag chairs are not necessarily small by design.
-But if you want a multi-purpose bean bag, then size might be a likely factor.
+Most bean bag chairs are not small, but if you want a multi-purpose bean bag, then size might be a factor.

-Do not let the puniness of this particular blueprint fool you into thinking that it’s only for a single purpose.
-This pillowcase is not only something to lie your head with, it can also be seated upon as needed.
-Either that or you can use it to embellish the sofa.
+Do not let the size of this particular blueprint fool you into thinking that it’s only for a single purpose.
+This pillowcase is something to lie your head on, and it can also be sat on as needed, or you can use it to embellish the sofa or bed.

 Denim DIY Bean Bag Chair

-Got some old denim wear that are no longer being used in your wardrobe for years?
-Do not throw them away.
-Repurpose them into something equally as useful by using them as skin to your next DIY bean bag chair project.
+Do you have some old denim that has been sitting in your wardrobe for years?
+Do not throw it away.
+Repurpose your old clothes into something equally as useful by using them as a skin for your next DIY bean bag chair project.

 Toddler-sized DIY Bean Bag Chair

-Toddlers, not like their older counterparts, are smaller in stature.
-An average bean bag chair meant for kids appear bigger when they are in it.
-While the idea is fine, there can also be sizes that are made specifically for a child of this age.
-This DIY bean bag chair is tailor-made with the toddler’s small body in mind.
+Toddlers are obviously smaller in stature than older kids, which means the average bean bag chair might be too big for them.
+However, here you have a chair made specifically for a child of this age.
+This DIY bean bag chair is tailor-made with that small body in mind.

 DIY Bean Bag Chair for Dolls

-Young girls tend to treat their dolls as themselves.
-When your little girl already has her own bean bag chair to cozy with, it oftentimes takes one for her doll as well to complement the experience.
+Young girls tend to treat their dolls as miniature versions of themselves.
+If your little girl already has her own bean bag chair to cozy with, why not add one for her doll as well to complete the experience?
 This tiny DIY bean bag chair is made small for a very good purpose: it is meant for a doll, not kids.

 Plain DIY Bean Bag Chair

 Forget about the intricacies that may be possible for a DIY project such as a bean bag chair.
-When you only need one that is functional, designs would not really matter.
-Of all in the list, nothing is probably as representative to the idea than this plain design.
+If all you need is one that is functional, the design doesn’t really matter.
+Out of all the designs in this list, nothing is probably as representative to the idea than this plain design.

 DIY Bean Bag Chair for Babies

-When the crib is not working and it takes something cushier for comfort, a DIY bean bag chair made exclusively for a toddler might be the key.
-Unlike other bean bag chairs meant for kids, this particular design has strap-on to hold the child in place.
+If you need something more comfortable than a crib to calm your kid, this DIY bean bag chair made exclusively for a toddler might be the key.
+Unlike other bean bag chairs meant for kids, this particular design has a strap to hold the child in place.

 Stuff Animals as Innards DIY Bean Bag Chair

-If you have got too many stuffed animals at home than more than you can deal with, keeping them in storage makes for a popular solution.
-But instead of letting these amazing toys gather some dusts, why not use them as a cushion for a bean bag chair?
+If you have got too many stuffed animals at home than you can deal with, people often choose to put them into storage.
+But instead of letting these amazing toys gather dust, why not use them as the cushioning for a bean bag chair?

-Although the overall feel of this makeshift bean bag chair will be entirely different from the traditional, the functionality remains the same.
+Although the feel of this makeshift bean bag chair will be entirely different from the traditional design, the functionality remains the same.

 Bean Bag Lounge

-Who says that bean bags had always just to be for kids?
-Even adults can share in the fun, too.
-This bean bag design is obviously meant not just for kids based on its size alone.
+Who says that bean bags are just for kids?
+Adults can also share in the fun.
+This bean bag design is not only meant for kid,s based on its size alone.

 30-minute DIY Bean Bag Chair

-This particular design should already come as familiar to you.
-This is after all the inspiration for the guide at the early part of the article.
-As its name implies, this is a DIY bean bag chair you can do in just half an hour.
+This particular design should already be familiar to you.
+It is, after all, the inspiration for the guide in the early part of the article.
+As its name implies, this is a DIY bean bag chair you can make in just half an hour.